Day 01 Foundations

 Why Most Prompts Fail

 When someone opens ChatGPT or Claude and types "summarize this report," they're treating a powerful AI like a search engine.
-Search engines work on keywords.
-AI language models work on context, role, and structure.
+Search engines work on keywords — they find documents that contain your words.
+AI language models work differently — they need context, role, and structure to give you a useful answer.

 The result is generic output that doesn't match what you actually needed — which leads most people to conclude "AI isn't that useful for my work."
 That conclusion is wrong.
 The prompt is wrong.

-There are four elements that every good prompt has.
-Missing any one of them degrades the output significantly.
+There are four elements every good prompt has.
+Missing any one of them makes the output significantly worse.

 The 4-Element Framework: RCTF